Highwood, Calgary: Demographics

 Residents in this community had a median household income of $57,663 in 2000, and there were 7.3% low income residents living in the neighbourhood.
 As of 2000, 15.2% of the residents were immigrants.
 A proportion of 20.3% of the buildings were condominiums or apartments, and 30.1% of the housing was used for renting.

+Crime

 Education

 The community is served by Colonel Irvine Junior High (public English 7-9 and Mandarin bilingual 5-9) and Highwood Elementary (Mandarin bilingual K-4) public schools.